Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force partitioning: Summary and concluding remarks

 \section{Summary and concluding remarks}

-We have demonstrated the use of a rigorous force partitioning method to dissect the physics of lift production in the vortex-dominated flows over a low aspect-ratio wing.
-We specifically focus on partitioning the vortex-induced force induced on a 2:1 aspect-ratio rectangular wing by flow structures containing spanwise and cross-spanwise oriented vorticity.
+We have demonstrated the use of a rigorous force partitioning method to dissect the physics of lift production in vortex-dominated flows over low aspect-ratio wings.
+We specifically focus on partitioning the vortex-induced force induced by flow structures containing spanwise and cross-spanwise oriented vorticity on two rectangular wings with aspect ratios of 2:1 and 3:1, and angles-of-attack of $15^{\circ}$ and $25^{\circ}$.
 The force partitioning method allows us to quantify the pressure-induced force contributions due to these distinct vorticity components, as well as to analyze their influence within different spatial regions of the flow-field.
+Using these techniques, we were able to demonstrate new insights into the role of spanwise and cross-spanwise oriented vorticity in lift production, which are relevant to such wings.